 Voice of the Customer is an exciting new feature for Dynamics CRM 2016 Online.
 An essential component of improving customer service is measuring the level of satisfaction your customers have with their interactions with your company.
-Customer Online Surveys are an essential tool to assess how your company is meeting the needs of your customers.
+Customers Survey Online are an essential tool to assess how your company is meeting the needs of your customers.

 Voice of the Customer allows you to create and deliver surveys to access customer satisfaction about your products or services.
 Respondents can take the surveys on their phone, tablet, or computer.
 Contributing to your overall profile of your customers, this feedback is stored as part of their customer record.

 The survey analytics included with the Voice of the Customer solution help you use customer feedback to identify gaps in service, run targeted marketing campaigns, and send offers to increase sales.